Realovka/epam-online-pharmacy/readme.md

 # Alpha pharmacy ordering products

-The application is for ordering products from pharmacies of Alfa pharmacy chain. # Alpha pharmacy ordering products

 The application is for ordering products from pharmacies of Alfa pharmacy chain.
 The application has 4 roles: guest, administrator, customer and pharmacist.